mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * When updating products via cart I had an issue with the product that are shoes which has a number.
 When adding the product to the cart everything is correct but If I update the shoes in the cart the value for number doesn't show and also N/A doesn't show up in the info message box.
 At the end with tutoring we discovered that the issue was in the cart.html specifically an issue with the variable used.

 * At checkout Stripe payment where the card details need to be entered, the postcode area let input a number indefinitely without stopping after the 5th digit.
 I cannot find a solution to this but it does not cause any issue for the payment.
 The event in the Stripe dashboard is flagged as succeeded and also the order is saved in the admin panel.
-After fixing the issue with gitpod this problem has disappeared.
+After fixing the issue with Gitpod which happend when Gitpod migrated to VS code this problem has disappeared.
 Now the postcode area input accepts only 5 numbers.

+* When looking at the admin panel in the wishlist section, at the moment, whenever i add a product to a wishlist a new wishlist with the user name is created.
+In the future when I will have more time I will try to implement that one wishlist per user is created with the items attached to it.

 ## **_Deployment_**